mrcmn/mrcmn.github.io/theory_md/hiera-overview.md

 Hiera is the builtin way that Puppet allows you to define variables for individual servers, or groups of servers.
 It's called Hiera due the hierarchical structure that it lets you define.
 You define layers of variables, from the most-specific (e.g. per server) to the least-specific (e.g. common/default).

-When using Hiera, puppet code and it’s associated logic lives in manifests, structured as roles and profiles.
+When using Hiera, Puppet code and it’s associated logic lives in manifests, structured as roles and profiles.

-Infrastructure specific data lives in Hiera and is consumed via lookups in puppet code.
+Infrastructure specific data lives in Hiera and is consumed via lookups in Puppet code.

 # Why would you use it?<a href="#why-would-you-use-it" aria-hidden="true"></a>

-Using Hiera allows code to remain generic, reusable and shareable.
-Instead of hardcoding data values in puppet code, you can make these data points variables which then look for specific data in Hiera in order to form a “complete” configuration.
+Using Hiera allows code to remain generic, reusable, shareable and scalable.
+Instead of hardcoding data values in Puppet code, you can make these data points variables which then look for specific data in Hiera in order to form a “complete” configuration.

 # How does it work?<a href="#how-does-it-work" aria-hidden="true"></a>